MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 1. Log into Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account.

-1. In Microsoft Edge, navigate to `https://purview.microsoft.com` and sign in to the Microsoft Purview portal as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
-Joni's password was set in a previous exercise.
+1. In Microsoft Edge, navigate to `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
+User account passwords are provided by your lab hosting provider.

 1. Navigate to **Solutions** > **Data Lifecycle Management** > **Retention labels**.